Flight Lieutenant JF Luing 121527 RAVR died in captivity 1944

 Later, having spotted the 211 Squadron site and this page, Jack’s brother Peter Luing got in touch with me.
 The Luings’ second son, Peter also served in the war as a pilot in the Fleet Air Arm.
-In the course of a very kindly correspondence, Peter and his wife Tessa have gone to considerable trouble in making treasured family memorabilia available to me for the 211 Squadron history, with some fine photographs of Jack and a remarkable letter from Barney Mearns.
+In the course of a very kindly correspondence, Peter and his wife Tessa have gone to considerable trouble in making treasured family memorabilia available to me for the 211 Squadron history, with some fine photographs of Jack and a remarkable letter from Navigator BB Mearns.

 Here I have taken both personal background, the 211 Squadron Operations Record Book and the Luing family photographs to add a fuller picture of Jack, before turning to Don Lomas’ telling account of their captivity and Jack’s death.
-Barney Mearns’ letter on these matters was of equal moment—being the account of a 211 man, it has been accorded its own page.
+Barney Mearns’ letter on these matters was of equal moment—being the account of a 211 man, it has been accorded its own place.

 Jack Luing has thus emerged more clearly from the mist of the past, thanks to Peter and Tessa, and to Don and Matt.
 Together, the narratives of Don Lomas and Barney Mearns provide compelling insight into the steadfastness of men in the direst adversity.